-- When you enter Re-entry Phase (Phase III), you will be aided with your transition to the community, including referrals to assist you in locating suitable housing, employment, clothing, medical insurance, substance use treatment, and/or mental health treatment. - There are provisions for emergency financial assistance. - Residents that earn the privilege of work release are charged five dollars a day or thirtyfive dollars a week for facility services.
+- When you enter Re-entry Phase (Phase III), you will be aided with your transition to the community, including referrals to assist you in locating suitable housing, employment, clothing, medical insurance, substance use treatment, and/or mental health treatment. - Residents that earn the privilege of work release are charged five dollars a day or thirtyfive dollars a week for facility services.
 Provisions are made for those who are unable to pay program costs.
-When a resident owes West Central money for services, West Central may deduct up to sixty-five percent of their resident account, not to exceed the amount owed.
+When a resident owes West Central money for services, West Central may deduct up to sixty-five percent from his resident account, not to exceed the amount owed.